 We will enter the protected (and historic) waters of the Chuuk (Truk) Lagoon late this afternoon.
-Once we are clear of Customs and if there is time after clearance has been given you are welcome to go ashore and enjoy an evenings birding or a quiet stroll through town.
+Once we are clear of Customs, and if there is time after clearance has been given, you are welcome to go ashore and enjoy an evening of birding or a quiet stroll through town.

-We will (weather permitting) offer a couple of options for birding.
-On Weno Island where the ship will be berthed, you can walk around and there is a good chance we can see species such as Caroline Islands White-eye, Micronesian Myzomela, Micronesian Starling, Oceanic Flycatcher, Caroline Reed Warbler, Caroline Islands Swiftlet and the Purple-capped Fruit-Dove.
+We will (weather permitting) offer a couple of options for birding on day 22.
+On Weno Island where the ship will be berthed, you can walk around and there is a good chance we can see species such as Purple-capped Fruit-dove, Oceanic Flycatcher, Caroline Reed Warbler, Caroline Islands Swiftlet, Caroline Islands Whiteeye, Micronesian Myzomela and Micronesian Starling.

-The other option will be to take a long Zodiac ride to Tol South Island where after a rather demanding climb (especially in the heat and humidity of these islands) there is a reasonable chance of seeing the endemic Faichuuk (or Great Truk) White-eye and the Chuuk Monarch.
+The other option will be to take a long Zodiac ride to Tol South Island where after a very demanding climb (especially in the heat and humidity of these islands) there is a reasonable chance of seeing the endemic Teardop (or Great Truk) White-eye and Chuuk Monarch.

-We clear Customs and Immigration into Japan at the largest of the Bonin Islands, Chichi-jima before taking some time to walk a little and explore the settlement and the surrounds area.
-Birds that we might be able to see are Blue Rock Thrush, Japanese White-eye, Brown-eared Bulbul and Japanese Bush Warbler.
+We will clear Customs and Immigration into Japan at the largest of the Bonin Islands, Chichi-jima, before exploring the settlement and the surrounding area.
+Birds that we may see include Japanese Bush Warbler, Blue Rock Thrush, Brown-eared Bulbul and Japanese White-eye.